Insights Corporate Tax

 Transfer pricing is not a standalone piece of legislation.
 It is woven into the UAE Corporate Tax framework, which means it is part of the same set of obligations that govern registration, taxable income and the annual return.
 That placement matters, because it removes the mental escape hatch a lot of owners reach for.
 If you are a taxable person under Corporate Tax and you transact with connected businesses or people, the transfer pricing rules are already part of your compliance picture — you do not opt into them by crossing a size threshold.

 The core requirement is deceptively simple to state: transactions between Related Parties and Connected Persons must follow the arm’s-length principle.
+Related party transactions, in other words, have to be priced the way strangers would price them.
 That single sentence carries the whole regime.
 It says that the price at which connected entities deal with each other should mirror the price that unconnected parties would have agreed in the open market.
 The moment two businesses under common ownership sell to each other, lend to each other, share staff, or pay each other fees, the price of that dealing is in scope.

 AED 200m